iris-hep/iris-hep.github.io/pages/jobs.md

 We also list some number of job positions that might be of interest for people with an HEP background, but which are not directly related to IRIS-HEP.

-### ATLAS

-  * [Atlas Software Grants](https://twiki.cern.ch/twiki/bin/viewauth/AtlasComputing/AtlasComputing) - see the Help Needed section for application details.
-Open to all levels, requires about 6 months work at CERN on a software project, and then significant continuing contributions at home institution.

 ### Fermilab